-This modern apartment offers all the luxury and tradition of the Provencal region.
-Light, bright and newly decorated with its periodic features to accommodate all your needs.
+This modern apartment in an 18th century property, with free Wi-Fi offers all the luxury and tradition of the Provencal region.
+Light, bright and tastefully decorated to accommodate all your needs.
 Stunning views over the Uzes Valley will take your breath away.

 An English speaking property manager lives nearby to help with any queries or problems.